diegofornalha/cursor10x-mcp/README.md

 - Important project milestones and decisions
 - Technical requirements and specifications
 - Chronological sequences of actions and events (episodes)
+- Code snippets and structures from your codebase
+- Semantically similar content based on vector embeddings
+- Related code fragments through semantic similarity
+- File structures with function and variable relationships

 This memory system bridges the gap between stateless AI interactions and continuous development workflows, allowing for more productive and contextually aware assistance.

 ## System Architecture

-The memory system is built on three core components:
+The memory system is built on four core components:

 1. **MCP Server**: Implements the Model Context Protocol to register tools and process requests
 2. **Memory Database**: Uses Turso database for persistent storage across sessions
 3. **Memory Subsystems**: Organizes memory into specialized systems with distinct purposes
+4. **Vector Embeddings**: Transforms text and code into numerical representations for semantic search

 ### Memory Types

-The system implements three complementary memory types:
+The system implements four complementary memory types:

 1. **Short-Term Memory (STM)**
    - Stores recent messages and active files